 “It was expensive then, it’s even more expensive now.”

-Prost was picked up as a talented karting prize winner, Brundle was found after building his own Ford Anglia to race in, and Mansell famously sold his house to gamble on his motorsport career.
+Prost was picked up as a karting prize winner, Brundle was found after building his own Ford Anglia to race in, and Mansell famously sold his house to gamble on his motorsport career.

 “You need £25,000 minimum to get on the British Touring grid” he reflects.

-Instead, to secure sponsors and generate traction, you need an inspiring story to tell or a well-crafted marketing spiel.
+Instead you need an inspiring story to tell or a well-crafted marketing spiel.

-Or a famous relative.
-As O’Neill says: “Formula One is the sexiest thing on the planet.”
+“Formula One is the sexiest thing on the planet.”

 Max Verstappen, son of former F1 driver Jos utilised his father’s exposure and natural talent to earn a lucrative Red Bull contract.

 The principle of a pay driver is not new.
-Brazilian Pedro Diniz raced in Formula One between 1998 and 2000, benefitting from the financial incentive his father, owner of Brazilian supermarket chain Companhia Brasileira de Distribuição.
+Brazilian Pedro Diniz raced in Formula One between 1998 and 2000, benefitting from the financial incentive of his father, owner of Brazilian supermarket chain Companhia Brasileira de Distribuição.

 “Do you really think Michael Schumacher’s parents ran a hotdog stand?”